tonnidas/tonnidas.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Graph Embedding
 - Graph Machine Learning
-- Sign Language Similarity Analysis
-- Artificial Intelligence
+- Graph Contrastive Learning
+- Fairness in AI
+- Quantum Machine Learning

 # Education to show in About widget
 education: